A needlessly-detailed biography

 They say that once you've published one book, it's easier to publish more.
 I don't know if that's true.
 But I know that I lucked into publishing Teach Yourself iTunes Match in 10 Minutes (ebook only), Mac Basics for Windows Refugees (also ebook only), and the Dr. Seuss parody The Kid in the Crib.

-Lauren and I live in New Jersey with our two daughters and one son.
+I live in New Jersey in a house that's filled with three kids, two cats, and one very ridiculous dog.